 Choose a site to build a wildlife pond where the creatures will feel secure.

 Siting the wildlife pond:

 - Try not to place your wildlife pond under trees as the falling leaves will give you a maintenance problem in Autumn.

-- Patios, tarmac drives, fences all divide up the natural garden and make wildlife journeys more hazardous so avoid placing the pond near these.
+- Patios, tarmac drives, fences all divide up nature and make wildlife journeys more hazardous so avoid placing the pond near these.

 Build a pond profile with different depths of shelving: